bendtherules/bendtherules.github.com/posts/function-name-binding.md

     > The actual "evaluation" of all statements happen after this "pre-evaluation" step.
     > When js engine again reaches the function statement in evaluation step - it simply skips over it, to stop it from getting evaluated twice.

-    Effectively, this means that calling `hello()` works in the OUTSIDE scope.

 2. What about INSIDE scope?
 From the previous snippet, it seems like we are indeed able to call it using `hello()` within the function.
 But how is this working?